Facts & Figures

 Statistical Data

-Let us start with some statistical data on Novartis Pension Fund 1 as reported in the actuarial statement: On 31 December 2023, there were 10 654 (previous year: 11 049) actively insured members compared with 13 887 (previous year: 14 176) retirees, of whom 8 799 had reached retirement age, 302 were drawing a disability pension, and 4 329 were drawing a widow(er)’s pension.
-Orphans’ and children’s pensions accounted for a further 457 current pensions.
-The average current pension income amounted to CHF 40 281 (previous year: CHF 40 501).
+On 31 December 2024, there were 10 251 (previous year: 10 654) actively insured members compared with 13 552 (previous year: 13 887) retirees, of whom 8 621 had reached retirement age, 281 were drawing a disability pension, and 4 186 were drawing a widow(er)’s pension.
+Orphans’ and children’s pensions accounted for a further 464 current pensions.
+The average current pension income amounted to CHF 40 092 (previous year: CHF 40 281).

 Coverage Ratio

 The funding ratio is computed as the ratio of tied assets to free assets.
 Based on the statutory method of declaration in accordance with art.
 44 para.
-1 BVV 2, the funding ratio amounted to 114.9%.
-This means that the fluctuation reserves are below their target level and that the capacity of Novartis Pension Fund 1 to manage financial risk within the framework of its strategic asset allocation is therefore restricted.
-At the same time, there are no further free funds available.
-Also reflected in the funding ratio are the substantial increases of the actuarial reserves for pensions over the past years and the provisions made for financing compensation credits in the context of the conversion rate adjustments enacted in January 2022.
-With all these measures, due account was taken of the low interest rate levels that have persisted for years and the continuously rising life expectancy.
+1 BVV 2, the funding ratio amounted to 119.4%.
+This means that the financial situation has been significantly strengthened compared to the previous year and that the fluctuation reserves are at their target level.
+Hence, the capacity of Novartis Pension Fund 1 to manage financial risk is deemed unrestricted within the framework of its strategic asset allocation.
+Also reflected in the funding ratio are the substantial increases of the actuarial reserves for

 Performance

-In this environment, equities performed best with a gain of 15.87%, followed by bonds (+3.57%), infrastructure investments (+3.06%) and cash and cash equivalents (+1.48%), while alternative investments (-1.38%), real estate (-2.67%) and foreign currencies (-6.05%) tended negatively.
-Overall, the performance of Pension Fund 1 amounted to 2.92%, trailing the benchmark by 40 basis points.
+In this environment, equities performed best with a gain of 15.78%, followed by real estate (+6.93%), infrastructure investments (+4.74%), foreign currencies (+4.32%), alternative investments (+2.03%) and cash and cash equivalents (+1.00%), while bonds (–1.85%) tended negatively.
+Overall, the performance of Pension Fund 1 amounted to 6.61%, trailing the benchmark (7.03%) by 42 basis points.

 Are you interested in further information?